ISAITB/docs-tdl/source/constructs/index.rst

     @mimeType~ no~ A `mime type`_ value (e.g. ``text/xml``) to hint how this value should be highlighted when displayed.
 In case an invalid or unsupported mime type is provided no such highlighting will be applied.
     @source~ no~ A pure variable reference identifying a source variable.
 Used as the target upon which to evaluate the contained expression.
     @asTemplate~ no~ Whether or not the result will be considered as a template for placeholder replacement (see :ref:`test-case-expressions-template-files`).
 By default this is "false".
+    @forceDisplay~ no~ Whether the content should be always displayed inline rather than in an editor.
+By default this is "false".

 .. index:: request (interact)
 .. index:: desc (request)